nvf4/IDD-Fa18-Lab2/README.md

 ## Part B. Writing to the LCD

 **a.
 What voltage level do you need to power your display?**
+I'm not sure, I went to the Hitachi webpage, but still didn't understand.

 **b.
 What voltage level do you need to power the display backlight?**
+I'm not sure

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

+I didn't understand that the numbers on the breadboard didn't correspond to those on ground and +.
+I forgot to connect certain wires for this reason.
+To fix it, I switched the wires.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

+lcd.print("hello, world!")
+to
+lcd.pring("Natalie")

+But it isn't flashing...

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**
+®

 ## Part C. Using a time-based digital sensor